traceopt-ai/traceml/README.md

 `TRACEML_FINALIZE_TIMEOUT_SEC` when running on slow filesystems or congested networks.

-Instead of guessing where step time and memory went, you get a compact diagnosis at the end of every run.
+Instead of guessing where training time went, you get an end-of-run verdict: what slowed the run down, which rank or phase is suspicious, and where to look next.

 Example TraceML output: